tullytim/unifi_scraper/README.md

 # unifi_scraper
-small script to find Unifi cameras that come and go on the unifi website
+Small script to find Unifi cameras that come and go on the unifi website.
+When the script finds a delta, it sends a text to the ```to_num``` number with a list of the available items.

 #Example config.yml
 ```